Get the recipe:Perfect Fluffy Pink Beet Pancakes (made with yogurt!)

 Notes

 Age: great for 6 months and up for baby-led weaning.
 Toddlers and kids also love these pancakes.
 Yield: roughly 15 small pancakesStorage: These pancakes are great for make-ahead meals.
 Because we are not using any salt or preservatives in these pancakes, they tend to store in an air-tight container in the fridge for 3-4 days.
 They do, however, freeze well and will last up to two months in the freezer.
 To reheat, gently heat in the microwave or toaster.Notes on Flour: you can use all-purpose flour, white whole wheat flour, or a gluten-free one-for-one mix in this recipe.
 Notes on Beets: you can use roasted, steamed or store-bought cooked beets in this recipe.
 See full post for more information.
 Roasted beets provide the most vivid pink color.
-Notes on Yogurt: you can use any plain plant-based yogurt you prefer - cashew, almond, soy, etc. Types of Beets You can Use
+Notes on Yogurt: you can use any plain yogurt or any plain plant-based yogurt you prefer - cashew, almond, soy, etc. Types of Beets You can Use

 Store-Bought: a great option if you are short on time.
 I keep a package of store-bought beets in my freezer and defrost one if I want to make this recipe on a whim.
 You can find pre-cooked beets in the produce section of most grocery stores.